 Mr. Hunt.
-I have me ntioned the which was a .
+I have mentioned the which was a 黑the two cooperative venture with things.
+No, I can't recall.

-cooperat ive ven ture with 黑the two

-things.
-No, I can't reca 11.

 Mr. Baron.
 I touched earlier upon the possibility of disseminating derogatory information about Agency targets. were you aware of any general program of that nature to discredit either a foreign political leader or a foreign political faction, or domestic political groups or leaders?